 After an avocado has ripened you may store it in your fridge, otherwise, its flavour may be ruined.

-Citric acid keeps fruit from browning because it is full of ascorbic acid and contain strong antioxidants, which work against oxygen to slow down spoiling or browning in your avocados.
+Citric acid keeps the fruit from browning because it is full of ascorbic acid and contains strong antioxidants, which work against oxygen to slow down spoiling or browning in your avocados.
 Citrus juice is also a natural preservative!

-Squeeze some lemon juice over the exposed avocado flesh to prevent it discolouring.
+Squeeze some lemon juice over the exposed avocado flesh to prevent it from discolouring.

-Then simply wrap with some cling film and store in the fridge.
+Then simply wrap it with some cling film and store it in the fridge.

-Or you could just leave the seed in and wrap with cling film and store in the fridge.
+Or you could just leave the seed in and wrap it with cling film and store it in the fridge.

 - Cut the avocado in half lengthwise around the pit, make sure you have control over the avocado and be careful with your fingers.